xtuml/mc/doc/notes/10247_mcenhance/10247_mcenhance_ant.md

 statements.
 A mechanism shall be provided to enable or disable this tracing functionality on a class by class basis.
 4.3.2 A marking shall be supplied to identify which classes are included in or excluded from tracing.
-This mark shall affect instrumentation generated into the application at build time.
+4.3.3 The mark shall affect instrumentation generated into the application at build time.
 (No run-time configuration is supplied.)

 4.4 Tagging Interface Messages as Safe for Interrupts
 4.4.1 A marking shall be supplied to tag a signal or (void) operation on